-This opportunity is open to undergraduate students majoring in an education degree program at any accredited higher education institution in the State of North Carolina.
+This opportunity is open to undergraduate students at the junior/senior level that are majoring in an education degree program at any accredited higher education institution in the State of North Carolina.

 To apply, students must complete an online application.
 The application consists of general information, a transcript request and three short essays.